Aider-AI/aider/README.md

 * [**Complex Multi-file Change with Debugging**](examples/complex-change.md): This example demonstrates a complex code change involving multiple source files and debugging with the help of aider.

-Find more chat transcripts on the [examples page](examples/README.md).
+You can find more chat transcripts on the [examples page](examples/README.md).

 ## Features